Find Affordable College Courses

 Baltimore, MD

-With a ranking of #7, University of Baltimore did quite well on this year’s most popular schools for social sciences students working on their master’s degree.
-Located in the city of Baltimore, UB is a public school with a small student population.
+University of Baltimore came in at #7 in this year’s edition of the Most Popular Social Sciences Master’s Degree Schools in Maryland ranking.
+Located in the large city of Baltimore, UB is a public school with a small student population.

 Read full report on Social Sciences at University of Baltimore